eunyjeon/dj-party/README.md

 ## MVP
 1. Rooms
   - All public
-  -

-2. Playlist
+2. Creating a Playlist
+  - "POST	/v1/users/{user_id}/playlists" -> grab playlistId
     - All private collaborative (Not public)
-  - Adding songs to the collaborative
-  - Grab a playlistId

 3. (Join a room) [https://developer.spotify.com/documentation/web-api/reference/playlists/]
-  - Getting a room's playlist to my list of playlists  (id???)
-  - Click a roomCard on /home page(moving into /room/id && seeing messages && getting a playlist)
+  - Click a roomCard on /home page to..

-4. Searching
+    - move into /room/id
+    - see all messages
+    - "GET	/v1/playlists/{playlist_id}	Get a Playlist"

-  - Search for a song
+4. Searching for a song
+  - "GET https://api.spotify.com/v1/search" -> grab track uri
+  - "POST	/v1/playlists/{playlist_id}/tracks"
+    - Adding songs to the collaborative playlist
-  - Click to add items to a Playist (clcikHandler -> playlistID + passing a trackId)
+    - clcikHandler (click a track from the search result)-> using playlistID + a track uri

 5. Playing a song
-  -

-6. API lists
-  - Add Items to a Playlist
-  -
+  - How??????

+6. Leaving a room

-Creating a Playlist: Playlist id -> Create a room Searching a song : track uri add a song to the playlist
+Creating a Playlist: PlaylistId
+Searching a song : track uri
+add a song to the playlist using track uri and playlistId

-Once a creator leaves a room (activeRoom -> true)
-  - adding a playlist